Martinsos/arduino-lib-hc-sr04/README.md

 Then, to measure the distance, you just call `measureDistanceCm()`, which will return distance in centimeters (double).
 If distance is larger than 400cm, it will return negative value.

+The calculation assumes a temperature of around 20°C. For improved accuracy you may also provide a temperature yourself, either an average for your location or directly measured from another sensor.
+The call for a temperature of 3.5°C would as such look like this: `measureDistanceCm(3.5)`.

 ## Example